uber/neuropod/docs/cppguide.md

 ## Inference

-The inference method of a neuropod looks like this:
+The basic inference method of a neuropod looks like this:

 ```cpp
 std::unique_ptr<NeuropodValueMap> infer(const NeuropodValueMap &inputs);